-I once met a lawyer who had actually set his letterhead in a font called Stencil:
+I once met a lawyer who had set his letterhead in a font called Stencil:

-What was his target clientele?
+Who were his target clients?
 Army-surplus stores?
 He explained that he wanted something distinctive.

 Distinctive is fine.
 Goofy is not.